 What Do I Wear?

 There is no need for any special attire.
 You may sit in a chair or on a cushion, so just wear whatever is comfortable for sitting.
-As a courtesy to others, please avoid wearing strong perfumes or other scents, and ensure that your cellphone is silenced before class begins.

 What Do I Bring?